Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

 where, $\Sigma^{'}_B$ is self energy of the bottom contact in $|\epsilon'_i\rangle$ eigen basis, given by

 where, $\epsilon^{FM}_{B,i}$ is transverse eigen value of the bottom contact.
-Employing the same rationale as presented in the equation in Eig. \ref{eq:gamL}, the broadening matrix of the bottom contact in the traverse eigen-basis can be written as
+Employing the same rationale as presented in the equation in Eq. \ref{eq:gamL}, the broadening matrix of the bottom contact in the transverse eigenbasis can be written as